renovatebot/renovate/lib/modules/manager/custom/regex/readme.md

-With the `custom` manager you can configure Renovate so it finds dependencies that are not detected by its other built-in package managers.
+This is a custom manager that uses regular expressions and capture groups to detect dependencies.

 **Note:** `customManagers` was formerly known as `regexManagers`

-The `custom` manager is unique in Renovate because:
+The `regex` manager is unique in Renovate because:

 - It is configurable via regex named capture groups
 - It can extract any `datasource`
-- By using the `customManagers` config, you can create multiple "regex managers" for the same repository
+- By using the `customManagers` config, you can create multiple regex managers for the same repository

 We have [additional Handlebars helpers](https://docs.renovatebot.com/templates/#additional-handlebars-helpers) to help you perform common transformations on the regex manager's template fields.
-Also read the documentation for the [`customManagers` config option](https://docs.renovatebot.com/configuration-options/#customManagers).
+Also read the documentation for the [`customManagers` config option](https://docs.renovatebot.com/configuration-options/#custommanagers).

 ### Required Fields

+**Note:** Set the `customType` to `regex` to alert Renovate that you intend to use the `regex` manager.
+For now it is fine to leave this field empty in as Renovate defaults to the `regex` manager if `customType` is not specified.

-The first two required fields are `fileMatch` and `matchStrings`:
+The next two required fields are `fileMatch` and `matchStrings`:

 - `fileMatch` works the same as any manager
-- `matchStrings` is a `customManagers` concept and is used for configuring a regular expression with named capture groups
+- `matchStrings` is a regex manager concept and is used for configuring a regular expression with named capture groups

 Before Renovate can look up a dependency and decide about updates, it needs this information about each dependency: